hemantso/POSITIONING-AND-FLOATING-ELEMENTS/README.md

 ![screenshot](./images/Screenshot.png)

-Use of Grid and Flex in CSS.
-Postioning and floating of elements make this site more beautiful.
+Use of Grid and Flex in Designing.
+Postioning and floating of elements to make this site.

 ## Built With

-- HTML, CSS.
+- HTML, CSS
+- Grid system layout

 ## Live Demo

 [Live Demo Link](https://rawcdn.githack.com/hemant-soni-vst-au4/POSITIONING-AND-FLOATING-ELEMENTS/27ca2882ab7714b584ccf9ceffb28536c2d9a17c/index.html)